eniac/Flightplan/Wharf/README.md

 `bmv2/pcaps/Memcached_in_short.pcap` and `bmv2/pcaps/Memcached_expected_short.pcap`.

 **NB** For testing Memcached functionality the MAC addresses in [bmv2/pcap_tools/pcap_sub.py](bmv2/pcap_tools/pcap_sub.py) must match those used in the config file [./bmv2/topologies/complete_topology.yml](./bmv2/topologies/complete_topology.yml).

+#### Test 3: run_alv.sh

+Before tackling splits, first try running run_alv.sh -- that's an example with the most sophisticated topology we have: alv_k=4.yml.
+The goal here is to check that the alv_k=4.yml-based experiment works, since that's a baseline for what follows

+`run_alv.sh` has different modes to test.
+By default the mode is 'selftest'. run it to run the test.
+Open `run_alv.sh` in text editor and change mode to 'selftest2' and run this test.
+Similarly run all the modes test by changing the mode.

+### Result Interpretation:
+All the `selftest` modes use python facility `line oriented command interpretors`.
+It returns the exit code of a program run.
+Exit code `0` means success.
+On console, messages `-- returned:0` indicates `Test Succeeded`.

 # Adding new boosters